-The above position excludes use of the one off ASC grant of £11.0m that was awarded by the Government over
+\ The above position excludes use of the one off ASC grant of £11.0m that was awarded by the Government over a 3 year period.
+A previous Cabinet report set out the proposed use of this grant.

 3.6 A significant element of the available resources have already been committed as part of approving the 2017/18 capital programme.
 The revised position is set out against the existing capital programme in the table below.
 The capital programme is net of schemes totalling £1.1M (Residential Investment Fund / Property Investment Fund) that were deprioritised during the course of the year.